Juraaas/python_projects/vision_ticketless_parking_system/README.md

 # Vision Ticketless Parking System

-End-to-end computer vision pipeline for automated vehicle entry and exit monitoring in parking lots, without the need for physical tickets.
+End-to-end computer vision system for automated vehicle entry and exit management in parking lots, without the need for physical tickets.
-The system detects vehicles, identifies license plates, performs OCR recognition, tracks plates across frames and generates structured parking events ready to integrate with automated parking management systems.
-The goal of the project is to build a **modular, production-oriented ANPR system, similar to real-world applications used in modern parking infrastructure.
+The system combines **real-time computer vision**, **event-driven architecture**, and **backend session management** The goal of the project is to build a modular, production-oriented ANPR system, similar to real-world applications used in modern parking infrastructure.

 ---